daattali/beautiful-jekyll/books.md

 # Free Books For All

-## This is a collected open source resouce found in the internet.
+## This is a collected open source resouce found on the internet.

 - !!
 Spoiler Alert !!
   Some of the download link might not work but you should not worry as there are plenty of good link for downloading book than you need.